 Functions Description asctime(), localtime(), strtok() These functions are all thread-unsafe.
-Each contains a static buffer that might be overwritten by another thread between a call to the function and the subsequent use of its return value. , ARM supplies reentrant versions, asctime_r(), localtime_r(), and strtok_r().
+Each contains a static buffer that might be overwritten by another thread between a call to the function and the subsequent use of its return value.
+ARM supplies reentrant versions, asctime_r(), localtime_r(), and strtok_r().
 ARM recommends that you use these functions instead to ensure safety.
 Note These reentrant versions take additional parametersasctime_r() takes an additional parameter that is a pointer to a buffer that the output string is written intolocaltime_r() takes an additional parameter that is a pointer to a struct tm, that the result is written intostrtok_r() takes an additional parameter that is a pointer to a char pointer to the next token. exit() Do not call exit() in a multithreaded program even if you have provided an implementation of the underlying sys_exit() that actually terminates all threads.
-In this case, exit() cleans up before calling sys_exit() so disrupts other threads. gamma(), a lgamma(), lgammaf(), lgammal() These extended mathlib functions use a global variable, signgam, so are not thread-safe.
+In this case, exit() cleans up before calling sys_exit() so disrupts other threads. gamma(), lgamma(), These extended mathlib functions use a global variable, signgam, so are not thread-safe. lgammaf(), Note lgammal() gamma() is deprecated. mbrlen(), mbsrtowcs(), mbrtowc(), wcrtomb(), wcsrtombs() The C89 multibyte conversion functions (defined in stdlib.h) are not thread-safe, for example mblen() and mbtowc(), because they contain internal static state that is shared between all threads without locking.
+However, the extended restartable versions (defined in wchar.h) are thread-safe, for example mbrtowc() and wcrtomb(), provided you pass in a pointer to your own mbstate_t object.
+You must exclusively use these functions with non-NULL mbstate_t parameters if you want to ensure thread-safety when handling multibyte strings.